bparticle/er301-hub/content/projects/accents.md

 - `core`

+## Installation

+### V.05

+Unzip the Accents-0.5.04.zip file in your ER-301/libs folder.
+They should appear across the different categories in the main unit list.

+### V.06

+To install Accents (and other packaged mods) on firmware 0.6.x:

+1. Make sure you are running the required version of the firmware 11 (currently 0.6.03+)
+2. Download the attached file Accents-0.6.03.pkg
+3. Copy the .pkg file to your SD card into the folder /ER-301/packages
+4. Go to the admin area and select Package Manager
+5. You should see Accents as an available choice along with the core and teletype mods, which will most likely already be installed
+6. Highlight Accents and press the install button.

+## Documentation

 ### AB switch

 Connect signals to the a and b subchains.
 If the ab toggle is low, signal a will be output.
 If the ab toggle is high, signal b will be output.